bodrick/awesome/README.md

 *   [zilliztech/GPTCache](https://github.com/zilliztech/GPTCache) - Semantic cache for LLMs.
 Fully integrated with LangChain and llama\_index.
 *   [langflow-ai/langflow](https://github.com/langflow-ai/langflow) - Langflow is a low-code app builder for RAG and multi-agent AI applications.
 It’s Python-based and agnostic to any model, API, or database.
 *   [vrnetlab/vrnetlab](https://github.com/vrnetlab/vrnetlab) - Run virtual routers with docker
-*   [arc53/DocsGPT](https://github.com/arc53/DocsGPT) - Chatbot for documentation, that allows you to chat with your data.
-Privately deployable, provides AI knowledge sharing and integrates knowledge into your AI workflow
 *   [BerriAI/liteLLM-proxy](https://github.com/BerriAI/liteLLM-proxy) -
 *   [OpenInterpreter/open-interpreter](https://github.com/OpenInterpreter/open-interpreter) - A natural language interface for computers
 *   [rasa/scoop-directory](https://github.com/rasa/scoop-directory) - A searchable directory of buckets for the scoop package manager for Windows